Coroner identifies man shot to death at party in Richland Co.

 BLYTHEWOOD, S.C.
-(WIS) - Officials found a man dead after being shot in the upper body at a party in Richland County early Sunday morning.
+(WIS) - Officials are investigating after a man was shot at a party in Richland County early Sunday morning, officials say.

-According to officials, the shooting took place at the 1000 block of Lawhorn Road near Grover Wilson Road in Blythewood.
+According to deputies, the shooting took place at the 1000 block of Lawhorn Road near Grover Wilson Road in Blythewood.

 Richland County Coroner Naida Rutherford identified the victim as David Green, 19, of Columbia.